 - Avoid coffee, tea, alcohol.

-- Take your medication as long as they are prescribed.
+- Take your medications as long as they are prescribed.

 - Keep a urinary diary, if instructed to do so.

-- Discuss your symptoms & treatment progress with your doctor.
+- Discuss your symptoms and treatment progress with your doctor.